katiejolly/blog/_posts/2018-04-17-pv-installations.md

 Beautiful!
 We next combined the two sf dataframes to make one that includes **both** MN and WI zipcodes.

 As a sidenote, we had to troubleshoot the error we got when we tried to use `dplyr::bind_rows()`.
-We found this [issue](https://github.com/tidyverse/dplyr/issues/2457) and this [reference page](https://r-spatial.github.io/sf/reference/bind.html) and figured out by reading both of those than `rbind` was a better bet for non data frame objects (i.e. simple features objects).
+We found this [issue](https://github.com/tidyverse/dplyr/issues/2457) and this [reference page](https://r-spatial.github.io/sf/reference/bind.html) and figured out by reading both of those that `rbind` was a better bet for non data frame objects (i.e. simple features objects).

 ``` r
 zips_wi_mn <- rbind(mn_zips_sf, zips_wi_sf)